KingFrostii/KingFrostii/README.md

-#  I don't know how to make a read.me
+#  I don't know how to make a read.me photo / picture that can be shown
 ## Never mess with the Real Mafioso and his goons / gangs

 <!--